JanDornbusch/ClojureWebTutorial/Readme.md

 Clojure is a really self explaining (by reading) language.
 This is why I mostly show code samples and explain basics beside them, but not the code itselfe.
 If there is a part you would like to know the code more in detail, let me know.

 ### Questions?
-In case you are missing information or do not understand what I tried to express let me know and I will see if I can change it or add them within this tutorial.
+In case you are missing information or do not understand what I tried to express let me know and I will see if I can change or add it within this tutorial.

 ### Suggestions / Contribution?
 Please let me know if you are missing anything, if there are security holes, or other improvements I forgot to mention/include.
 Feel free to help me to improve this tutorial.